Online porn videos of missing teen lead to man’s arrest

 FORT LAUDERDALE, Fla.
-(AP) - A Florida man faces charges after he was linked to almost 60 pornographic videos of a missing 15-year-old girl.
+(AP) - A Florida man faces charges after he was linked to almost 60 pornographic videos of a missing 15-year-old girl who police found alive.

-The South Florida SunSentinel reports the girl’s mother found images of her daughter online nearly a year after she went missing.
+The South Florida SunSentinel reports the girl’s mother found images of her daughter online months after she went missing.
 In the videos, the girl was with a man who police recognized as someone the girl was with in February when a convenience store clerk recognized her.

 The video shows them leaving the store in a Dodge Challenger.
 Investigators linked the car to 30-year-old Christopher Johnson.